TheChymera/chymeric_tutorials/source/_posts/2014-07-23-per-attack-risk-dice-odds.markdown

 $$
 \Pr(T|(a,d)) = 0
 $$
-Further we sum the probabilities of the attacker winning contingent on the 6 possible and equally probable defender die outcomes:
+Further we sum the probabilities of the attacker winning, contingent on the 6 possible and equally probable defender die outcomes:
 $$
 \Pr(V|(a,d)) = \frac{1}{6}\sum_{n=1}^6 \frac{6-n}{6} = 0.41(6)
 $$